dotnet/installer/src/SourceBuild/content/.devcontainer/README.md

 ### Pull changes into the Codespace from your fork

-You can also make a fix in the individual source repository (e.g. `dotnet/runtime`) and push the fix into a branch (can be in your fork too).
-Once you have the commit pushed, you can pull this version of the repository into the VMR locally.
+You can also make a fix in the individual source repository (e.g. `dotnet/runtime`) and push the fix into a branch; can be in your fork too.
+Once you have the commit pushed, you can pull this version of the repository into the Codespace.

-Let's consider you pushed a commit with SHA `abcdef` into your fork at `github.com/yourfork/runtime`.
+Let's consider you pushed a commit with SHA `abcdef` (you can also use the branch name) into your fork at `github.com/yourfork/runtime`.
 You can now bring this version of runtime into the local VMR in this Codespace by running:

 ```bash
 /workspaces/synchronize-vmr.sh \